-Occupational Health Policy and Administration
+NUR 572: Occupational Health Policy and Administration

-This course examines the legal, economic, and political foundations of occupational health activities in the United States.
-Discussions of the role of government, unions, corporations, and research organizations are conducted.
-The students acquire an understanding of management functions in corporations.
+Examines the legal and economic, and political foundations of occupational health activities in the United States.
+Discusses the roles of government, unions, and research organizations.
+Helps students acquire and understanding of management functions in corporations.